Thorn forking, weak normality, and theories with selectors: Theories with selectors

 \section{Theories with selectors}

+In this section we give a family of negative answers to Question 3.4 (so counterexamples to 4.2 of \cite{Ealy-Onshuus}).
+(In \cite{Ealy-Onshuus} there is also a Theorem 4.1 from which their Corollary 4.2 is deduced without proof, and we assume that our examples also give negative answers to Theorem 4.1 of \cite{Ealy-Onshuus} although we did not, and do not want to, check details.)

-In this section we give a family of negative answers to Question 3.2 (so counterexamples to 4.2 of \cite{Ealy-Onshuus}).
-It is a simple construction (maybe known?) which for any theory $T$, produces a ``mild expansion" (in the sense of also adding a new sort) $T^{S}$, which for any infinite definable set $X$ in $T$ with canonical parameter $e$, yields some $d$ not in $dcl(e)$ such that $X$ is not almost over $d$ and $X$ is weakly normal relative to $d$ in $T^{S}$.
+It is a simple construction (maybe known) which for any theory $T$ produces a ``mild expansion" (in the sense of also adding a new sort) $T^{S}$, which for any infinite definable set $X$ in $T$ with canonical parameter $e$ yields some $d$ not in $dcl(e)$ such that $X$ is not almost over $d$ and $X$ is weakly normal relative to $d$ in $T^{S}$.
 The construction is related to but distinct from the {\em generic variations} of \cite{Baudisch}.

 We fix a complete theory $T$ in a language $L$, which we assume, for simplicity, to be relational.
 There is no harm in assuming $T$ to be $1$-sorted.
-We will define a language $L^{+}$ and complete $L^{+}$-theory $T^{+}$, and a language $L^{S}$ and complete $L^{S}$ theory $T^{S}$, all depending on $T$, and with $L^{+}\subseteq L^{S}$.
+We will define a language $L^{+}$ and complete $L^{+}$-theory $T^{+}$, and a language $L^{S}$ and complete $L^{S}$-theory $T^{S}$, all depending on $T$, and with $L^{+}\subseteq L^{S}$.

-Roughly speaking $T^{+}$ is theory of a set equipped with an equivalence relation $E$ with infinitely many classes, such that each $E$-class has structure making it a model of $T$, this is uniform across the $E$-classes, and moreover any interaction (on the level of language $L$) between distinct $E$-classes is forbidden.
-Model-theoreticaly $T^{+}$ is quite transparent, but one should give a definite formalism, which we do now.
+Roughly speaking $T^{+}$ is the theory of a set equipped with an equivalence relation $E$ with infinitely many classes, such that each $E$-class has structure making it a model of $T$, this is uniform across the $E$-classes, and moreover any interaction (on the level of the language $L$) between distinct $E$-classes is forbidden.
+Model-theoretically $T^{+}$ is quite transparent, but one should give a definite formalism, which we do now.

 We discuss the language $L^{+}$ and theory $T^{+}$ simultaneously, sometimes mixing up syntax and semantics.
 There will be two sorts in $L^{+}$, a sort $P$ equipped with an equivalence relation $E$, and the second sort is just $P/E$, and we have the canonical function $f_{E}:P \to P/E$, in the language $L^{+}$.